xavier-berthiaume/notes-app/README.md

 - **CMake**: Version 3.5 or later.
 - **C++ Compiler**: Supporting C++17 or later.

+## Installing using binaries

+A .deb release of the application can be found at https://github.com/xavier-berthiaume/notes-app/releases/

 ### Building the Application

 1. Clone the repository: